- Using health insurance:

 For re-authorization, insurance companies require information regarding how well patients/clients are participating in counseling are they remaining completely abstinent during the course of treatment, is the family involved, are they attending a recovery program (such as 12-step), are they attending as scheduled, etc. To ensure continued coverage, insurance expects full participation in the program.
 Health insurance pays for substance abuse counseling because it is a health-care need or “medical necessity.”
 You do not have to be an alcoholic or a drug addict to be covered; even a mild-moderate use disorder is a healthcare concern.

 Insurance companies ask if about the motivation level of the insured client.
-Most of our program participants want to at least stop getting into trouble for alcohol or drug use.
+Most of our program participants want to stop running into trouble for alcohol or drug use, whether the troubles are legal, family, job, school, health, etc.

 – My insurance is through my employer; will my employer find out that I come here if I use my insurance?